 Jim Connolly: Early in my blog reading days, I found Jim’s Marketing Blog.
 I read, absorbed, and learned until one day I downloaded Jim’s Motivational Master Class and was even more sold on the value he offered.
 In December 2009, I sent him an e-mail to ask if possibly I could be one of his clients.
 This began what has been an amazing journey.
 Jim’s marketing advice has created opportunities for me that I never would have reached with the methods I was using for marketing Design Resumes.
 Patient and funny, Jim has taught me real ways of using marketing that work better than anything I could have learned in college.

-Jim is launched an exciting new space, called the Creative Thinking Hub which is all about is all about helping you to improve and embrace the creativity you were born with.
+Jim is launched another exciting space, called the Creative Thinking Hub which is all about is all about helping you to improve and embrace the creativity you were born with.
 It’s about providing you with the tools, tips, ideas, inspiration and insights you need, in order to think more creatively.
 I want this site to help you; find creative answers, develop new products or services, write more creatively, become a creative problem solver and use your creativity to benefit from the opportunities all around you.
 I’d recommend you make it a favorite spot!